adrientiburce/sinatra_blog/README.md

 In this simple exercise, a database of posts and comments is given to you (see Database.rb).
 Comments are ordered to match each post (first comment array - first post, etc.).

-Your goal is to create a credible web application, similar in logic to HackerNews or Reddit.
+Your goal is to create a credible web application listing posts and comments.
 The app must make intelligent use of the components of each post, and overall look like a real web app.
 The rest is completely up to you.

 This is a test of your front-end, back-end capabilities, as well as your creativity.
-Though the app is simple, we will be looking for surprising features, a clean back-end code, as well as a refined front-end.
+We will be looking for:

+- A clean backend code

+- A professional-looking front-end

+- A surprising feature: something we wouldn't have thought about.

 Overall, we're just looking for you to surprise us!